CUNewsHub/developer/README.md

 ##### Dependencies

-Dependencies are found in """dependencies.txt"""
+Dependencies are found in *dependencies.txt*.

+To install all dependencies run `pip install dependencies.txt`

 #### Development workflow